 - History of 3D Printing Part 3: 2009 – 2014: FDM & SLA patents expire, worldwide democratization of 3D printing

 - History of 3D Printing Part 4: 2015 – Present – Metal 3D printing, cusp of major developments in 3D bioprinting and construction

 - We also keep an up-to-date ranking of the 15 most valuable 3D printer companies.

 History of 3D Printing Part 1: 1980 – 1995, Inception & early innovations in 3D printing

 In May 1981, Dr Hideo Kodama at the Nagoya Municipal Industrial Research Institute published details concerning a ‘rapid prototyping‘ technique.
 This research was the first piece of literature to describe the layer-by-layer approach so intrinsic to 3D printing.
 His research involved printing photopolymers using a method which preceded stereolithography, and also spoke about cross-sectional slices of layers which lay on top of each other to form the 3D object.

 However, Dr Kodama didn’t fulfil the patent application before his deadline and was never granted the patent.
-What makes this even worse is that there are (unconfirmed) claims that Dr Kodama is a trained patent lawyer.

 Instead, we had to wait several more years for the birth of 3D printing.
 But who invented 3D printing?